 The motivation for a new album came in early spring of 2021.
 I thought of my approaching 60th birthday in October and asked „what have I achieved so far, and what’s next?”
-The clear message from my duo partner and friend Mike Furtwängler was simple: „if not now, then when?!“ This challenge ultimately led to the decision to get to work.
+The clear message from my young duo partner and friend Mike Furtwängler was simple: „if not now, then when?!“ This challenge ultimately led to the decision to get to work.
 The pandemic actually afforded me two important prerequisites for producing an album: calm and serenity.
-If the Coronavirus hadn’t forced me to drastically change my hectic routine, these songs would probably never see the light of day.
+If the Coronavirus hadn’t forced me to drastically change my hectic routine, these songs would have probably never been released for a worldwide audience.

 In this respect, the over 20-month forced break from performing as an event musician had its good side: time to pause and take stock.
 The basic idea was to create a kind of cross-section of my work as a songwriter over the last 30 years, for the most part with previously unreleased material.
 The result is an album with 13 songs, the oldest from 1988, the youngest from January 2021.
 All of them were re-recorded or supplemented and refined between April and August 2021.

 As we worked on the songs, Mike and I recognized an astonishing common thread through the lyrics, unaffected by the passage of time between their creation.
 Apparently, despite numerous existential changes over the past 35 years, there is a constant theme running through my life, through my thoughts and ultimately through my music.
-This attribute, which I believe describes this album and my previous projects, is TIMELESSNESS.
+This attribute, which describes this album and my previous projects, is „timelessness“.

 Essential to the success of this project was a fortuitous discovery that I made at the end of 2020.
-In my hometown of Freiburg-Waltershofen, just two doors away, lived an exceptional young vocal talent by the name of Anthea Kassa.
+In my hometown of Freiburg-Waltershofen, just two doors away, lived an exceptional 17 years young vocal talent: Anthea Kassa.
 When we started recording the choir parts for the album in May, it became clear: this remarkable and relaxed young voice would not only be heard on one song.
-Anthea became an essential component in the refinement of the vocal tracks.
+Anthea became an essential component in the refinement of the backing vocal tracks.
 What luck!

-Below is the “story behind the song“ for each track with details about the studio work.
+Here´s the “story behind the song“ for each track with details about the studio work:

 WHERE I´M GOING TO

 Written in the early 90s as „Don’t know where I’m going“ and recorded as a simple note version.
 As far as I can remember, as a new father with new responsibilities, I was at a crossroads with regard to my professional and musical future.
 In 1992 I ended my work as a civil servant (Police) and started my own business.
 The song disappeared in the archive.
-This was followed by the construction of a studio for my „favorite drummer“ Christophe Simon in Alsace/France, our joint album FEEDING THE FLAME in 1995 and many great concerts (including as a supporting act for The Stranglers).
+This was followed by the construction of a studio with my drummer Christophe Simon in Alsace/France, our album FEEDING THE FLAME in 1995 and many great concerts (including as a supporting act for The Stranglers).
 It wasn’t until years later that I started working on the song again.
 In 2010 I re-recorded it, rhythmically inspired by the groove of a song by Eric Clapton.
 In 2012, after the death of a dear contemporary, the entire second stanza was changed: „I heard the news today, another friend has passed away…“.
 Sadly, this verse was imbued with even more meaning after the track was finished.
-The news of the death of my fellow musician and insurance advisor Jens Kreuzer at the end of July was very painful.
-Dear Jens, this verse is now dedicated to you with thanks for being how and what you were.
+The news of the death of my fellow musician and insurance advisor Jens Kreuzer at the end of July 2021 was very painful.
+Dear Jens, this verse is now dedicated to you with big thanks for always being a helpful friend.

 Written and recorded for the first time in 2010.
 Published on Youtube at the end of the same year.
 Mostly re-recorded in June 2021.
 The text was inspired by a trip home after a band performance in the Vosges.
 Light rain, pitch black and in the distance the lights of Mulhouse … my beloved Alsace by night.

 For me it is a typical road song, an homage to the life of a musician with the constant driving away and coming home.
 In this case, I was coming home to tell my young daughter Lara spontaneously made up stories to help her fall asleep.
-Lara’s small, fine saxophone fragments from the 2010 recordings can also be heard in the new version.
+Lara’s small, fine saxophone fragments from the 2010 recordings can also be heard at the end of the new version.

 BLOOD BETWEEN THE LINES

 For the solo part I consciously wanted a bluesy harmonica with a „tortured“ sound.
-The requirement for the wonderful Martin Krüger was: „An atmosphere like that of Charles Bronson in ‘One upon a time in the West’“.
-Thank you, Martin – mission accomplished!
+The requirement for the wonderful Martin Krüger was: „Please, create an atmosphere like that of Charles Bronson in ‘One upon a time in the West’“.
+Thanks, Buddy – mission accomplished!

 November 2020 brought the second corona lockdown and the cancellation of all of my scheduled performances including on New Year’s Eve.
 I was really fed up.
 How should I deal with it?
-Getting excited again, like in the spring?
+Getting excited again, as well as in spring?
 Moping around in a bad mood every day?
 Complaining to whoever would listen?
 Not effective.

 In short – at the end of the year a song with a video and a message would be produced.
 The result was a loving, sarcastic, nasty processing of this first corona year.
 It started with the hectic escape from a long curfew in Spain in March – with the very last plane to Germany from Seville, 30 minutes before everything was shut down.
 Great luck!
 Shortly thereafter, within a few hours, came cancellation reports for all concerts and events until at least summer, then until autumn … a shock.
-These experiences and the otherwise well-known drama from March-June 2020 provided the template for the text.
+These experiences and the otherwise well-known drama from March to June 2020 provided the template for the text.
 In the middle part of the song I unequivocally settled accounts with all the self-proclaimed Corona watchdogs here in my hometown and elsewhere, which was a real need for me.
 Together with Mike I produced the video in December.
 Search YouTube for „Enrico Novi Precious Moments“.
-On this album comes the official audio version.
 Be happy – enjoy 😉

 I REMIND YOU

 A song from 2006.
 Recorded as a demo version with programmed drums and saved in the archive.
 In 2020 it was the ideal cool, casual number to take part in the „Klangspektrum Baden-Württemberg“ competition and was published on the internet as a co-winner.
 It was completed with new production and real drums and other guitars in summer 2020.
 It was further refined in May 2021 with a new 12-string guitar from GUILD, the „Tom Petty model“.
-This was hard to find, but my guitar friend Tom Mueller made it happen.
+This was hard to find, but my favourite guitar dealer Tom Mueller made it happen.
 Another piece of luck!
-Thanks so much, buddy!